 - Elites and elite education

 - Internationalisation of education

 - Social justice in privileging spaces

-Funded by the British Association of International and Comparative Education, this comparative pilot study brings together colleagues from Hong Kong, Buenos Aires, Tel Aviv and London to study how globally-mobile professionals understand their identities, make education choices for their children and embed a set of familial practices in light of their significant physical and virtual mobility across the transnational space.
+Initially funded by the British Association of International and Comparative Education, this comparative study brings together colleagues from Hong Kong, Buenos Aires, Tel Aviv and London to study how globally-mobile professionals understand their identities, make education choices for their children and embed a set of familial practices in light of their significant physical and virtual mobility across the transnational space.

-2. The role of internationalisation in re-framing meanings of elite education – a de-stablisation or embedding of local and national relations of privilege?
+2. The role of internationalisation in re-framing meanings of (elite) education – a de-stabilisation or embedding of local and national relations of privilege?